BarrettFrost/Smart_menu-project/desktop_videos/readme.txt

-these videos is for the use of processing.
+maybe the videos cannot work for everyone, no worries we have pic